cosmo222/zabbix-bacula/README.md

 configuration template
 ====
-Bareos have restore job which discovery script also add to zabbix, if you don't testore files ofen this job will geave you false positives alarms to avoid it add filter to remove Restore job from discovery
+Bareos have restore job which discovery script also add to zabbix, if you don't restore files ofen this job will geave you false positives alarms, to avoid it add filter to remove Restore job from discovery

 contributors